 What the calculator does not model

-- Drawdowns: No pension phase withdrawals or minimum drawdown requirements
+- Drawdowns: It doesn't model taking money out—no pension phase withdrawals or minimum drawdown requirements

-- Volatility: No sequence of returns risk, drawdowns, or recovery periods
+- Volatility: It doesn't show the ups and downs—no sequence of returns risk, drawdowns, or recovery periods

 Purpose: The calculator is an illustrative tool to understand compounding mechanics, not a prediction or decision tool.
 Real outcomes will differ significantly based on factors this model ignores.